deephaven-examples/sports-betting-data/README.md

 - Pull data from ScoresAndOdds once every 15 seconds
   - This is more complex, as it parses the raw HTML from the page, and manages instances of missing data

-## Current state
+## Usage and updates

 If you use Deephaven v0.9 or earlier, replace the line with `logRowPermissive` with `logRow`.
 Otherwise, it should work as intended.

-This app is functional, but in early development stages.
-It will be updated and improved over time for a better user experience, cleaner code, and faster speeds.
+This repository will be updated for cleaner code, faster execution, and better interface.
+Check the `updates.md` file for date-time tagged update information.